Xin-Zheng/mongodb-starter/README.md

 # Express + MongoDB

-This app requires a MongoDB running!
+This app requires a MongoDB instance running!

 Run MongoDB from the folder with

-    mongod --dbpath ./db-data
+    mongod --dbpath ./data

 Don't forget to `npm install`!